I did it! I can't believe I FINALLY did it. Well, I THOUGHT I did it. Oops.

 After over 19 years of chipping away at my list of the highest mountains in Japan, with the ascent of Mt.
 Jonen-dake on August 22, 2010, I thought I had finally climbed all of Japan's 25 highest peaks.
-Problem is.....my list was outdated and a litte inaccurate.
+Problem is.....because my list is written in Japanese (not my forte), as it turned out, my list was actually a ranking of the highest Nihon Hyakumeizan (日本百名山, Japan's 100 Famous Mountains).
+OMG!

 By far the highlight of this mountain climbing trip was the absolutely breathtaking view of Mt.
 Yari-ga-take (槍ヶ岳), Japan's 5th highest mountain, and the Hotaka mountain range, including Mt.
 Mae-hotaka-dake (前穂高岳), Mt.
 Oku-hotaka-dake (奥穂高岳), Japan's 3rd highest mountain, Mt.
 Karasawa-dake (涸沢岳), and Mt.
 Kita-hotaka-dake (北穂高岳).